Rajat117/aws-guide/CloudFormation/Overview.md

             ImageId: !FindInMap [RegionMap, 'ap-south-1', 64]
 ```
 ## Output
-Outputs allows us the export our one component into another template.
+Outputs allows us the export of our one component into another template.
 E.g We can output the resultant id of the vpc we created in our template & import it in
 other template.
 ```